 - Irritability when facing any situation: Hostility and frustration exercised by the aggressor due to unjustified situations.
 Disguising the behavior or showing restraint is no longer as necessary as it was during courtship.

 - Intense verbal abuse6: Loud insults, provocations, and trampling their partner’s feelings.
 All of this will happen in marriages where emotional violence occurs.

 - Manipulating children: When children enter the picture, everything gets a lot worse.
 Why?
 Because abusers tend to turn children into tools to blackmail the partner and make them take sides.
-When the victims files for divorce, for example, the abuser might ask for custody of the children’s or make false allegations to the authorities.3 Unfortunately, when the necessary advice is not available, abusers may get what they want.
+When the victims file for divorce, for example, the abuser might ask for custody of the children’s.
+They also make false allegations to the authorities.3 Unfortunately, when the necessary advice is not available, abusers may get what they want.